-In March 2020, we entered into an open market sales agreement (the "Sales Agreement") with Jefferies LLC ("Jefferies") to sell shares of the Company's common stock, from time to time, with aggregate gross sales proceeds of up to \$50,000,000, through an at-the-market equity offering program under which Jefferies acts as our sales agent.
-Jefferies is entitled to compensation for its services equal to 3.0% of the gross proceeds of any shares of common stock sold through Jefferies under the Sales Agreement.
-During the six months ended June 30, 2021, the Company sold 4,264,865 shares under its at-the-market offering program resulting in net proceeds of \$11.8 million.
-As of June 30, 2021, \$36.6 million remained for sale under the Sales Agreement.
+In March 2020, we entered into an open market sale agreement (the "2020 Sales Agreement") with Jefferies LLC ("Jefferies") to sell shares of the Company's common stock, from time-to-time, with aggregate gross sales proceeds of up to \$50,000,000, through an at-the-market equity offering program under which Jefferies will act as our sales agent.
+In November 2021, we entered into another Sale Agreement ("2021 Sales Agreement") with Jefferies to sell shares of our common stock from time-to-time, with aggregate gross sales proceeds of up to \$40,000,000.
+Jefferies is entitled to compensation for its services equal to up to 3.0% of the gross proceeds of any shares of common stock sold through Jefferies under the 2020 Sales Agreement and 2021 Sales Agreement.